DoughnutsNCookies/Hackathon-DeCeipt/README.md

 >Once DeCeipt processes the receipt content, it stores the information in an off-chain storage solution like the InterPlanetary File System (IPFS).
 This decentralized storage method ensures the data is secure and tamper-proof while maintaining high availability.
 DeCeipt generates a unique identifier (CID—Content Identifier) for the stored receipt during this process.

 ### Step 3: ⛓️ Blockchain Record Creation
 >The unique ID generated from the off-chain storage is then recorded on the blockchain.
-This step ensures an immutable, verifiable record of the receipt’s existence and corresponding data location.
+This step ensures an immutable, verifiable record of the receipt's existence and corresponding data location.
 By storing only the unique ID on-chain, we minimize blockchain storage costs while maintaining the integrity and traceability of the receipts.

 ### Step 4: 🤳🏻 User Interaction via QR Code or NFC
 >When users want to retrieve the receipt from the merchant, they can scan a QR code or tap an NFC tag provided by the merchant through DeCeipt.
-This action connects the user’s digital wallet with the blockchain record, linking the receipt to the user securely and privately.
+This action connects the user's digital wallet with the blockchain record, linking the receipt to the user securely and privately.

 ### Step 5: 🔒 Data Retrieval with Zero Knowledge Proofs (ZKP)
 >DeCeipt employs Zero Knowledge Proofs (ZKP) to ensure the receipt data's privacy and security.
 ZKP allows data verification without revealing the data itself, ensuring that only the wallet owner can retrieve and view their receipt.
 This method maintains the confidentiality of the transaction details while providing verifiable proof of authenticity.